swedenconnect/credentials-support/README.md

     PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(provider, hsmSlotPin);

-"provider" is the security provider that implements the HSM slot. and the "hsmSlotPin" is the pin code for accessing the HSM slot.
+`provider` is the security provider that implements the HSM slot‚ and the `hsmSlotPin` is the pin code for accessing the HSM slot.

-As alternativ to providing a provider for the HSM slot, an alternative constructor takes a Pkcs11Configuration object as input as follows:
+Instead of supplying a provider for the HSM slot as input, you may instead provide a `Pkcs11Configuration` object:

     DefaultPkcs11Configuration pkcs11Configuration = new DefaultPkcs11Configuration(userConfigFile);
     pkcs11Configuration.afterPropertiesSet();